Mike Minihan

-Michael A. "Mike" Minihan (born 1967) is a general in the United States Air Force who has served as the commander of Air Mobility Command since October 5, 2021.
+USAF General Michael A. "Mike" Minihan (born 1967) served as the commander of Air Mobility Command from 2021 to 2024.

 Career

-Minihan was commissioned in 1990 through Air Force ROTC at Auburn University in Alabama, where he had earned a Bachelor of Science in economics the year prior.
+Minihan was commissioned in 1989 through Air Force ROTC at Auburn University in Alabama, where he earned a Bachelor of Science in economics.
 He began his service in the Air Force as a Lockheed C-130 Hercules pilot.

-From 2013 onwards, Minihan held multiple key roles in the Pacific.
+From 2013 to 2021, Minihan held multiple key roles in the Pacific.
 He served as the deputy commander of United States Indo-Pacific Command from September 2019 to August 2021.
 He previously served as its chief of staff from January 2019 to September 2019.

+On July 26, 2018, Minihan, while serving as the chief of staff at United Nations Command, led a delegation to the Democratic People's Republic of Korea to recover the remains of service members killed during the Korean War.
+The mission came after negotiations between Kim Jong Un, the leader of North Korea, and President Donald J. Trump.

-In July 2021, he was nominated and confirmed for promotion to general and assignment as the commander of Air Mobility Command, set to succeed Gen. Jacqueline Van Ovost, who has been nominated to head United States Transportation Command.
+In July 2021, he was nominated and confirmed for promotion to general and assignment as the commander of Air Mobility Command, succeeding Gen. Jacqueline Van Ovost, who has been nominated to head United States Transportation Command.

-In September 2022, Minihan said at a military conference that the Air Force was responsible for the biggest "pile of our nation's enemy dead" among the branches of the American military and that "[w]hen you can kill your enemy, every part of your life is better.
-Your food tastes better.
-Your marriage is stronger."
+During his time commanding Air Mobility Command, Minihan re-envisioned Exercise Mobility Guardian in 2023, transitioning the exercise from a service-specific test of air mobility and logistics training executed over the continental United States to a joint and combined large-scale exercise in the Pacific.
+He also oversaw the rapid deployment of assistance to Ukraine, and later to Israel and Gaza.

+On Jan 28, 2022, Minihan attracted attention online when he posted on Twitter a screen shot of his personal calendar revealing a mental health appointment with the text, "Warrior Heart.
+No Stigma."